denson/superset/README.md

 ```

-- Return to normal unix shell as flaskuser
+- Return to normal unix shell as installer

 ```
 # exit postgres user